colorzzr/myGame/Zero Hero 3/README.md

  - change the battle algorithm(srand())
  - change the phy and mag defence calculation
  - add more guan ka
- - add story
- - fix up
  - add story and hidden story(when you kill guidence) guidence is actually one of boss
  - update item
  - add different heros + skills
  - change color!
+ - change the overloaging operation

 # Version: